QubesOS/qubes-doc/developer/general/usability-ux.md

   <i class="fa fa-times"></i> <strong> Avoid Technical Words</strong>
 </div>

 Technical words are usually more accurate, but they often *only* make sense to technical users and are confusing and unhelpful to non-technical users.
-Examples of technical words that might show up in Qubes OS are:
+Examples of technical words that might show up in PedOS are:

 - `root.img`
 - `savefile`